47colborne/dynamini/README.md

 [![Gem Version](https://badge.fury.io/rb/dynamini.svg)](https://badge.fury.io/rb/dynamini)

 ## The Basics
-This gem provides an opinionated interface, set up to let you use Amazon's DynamoDB at its most efficient.
-That means traditional relational DB functions like WHERE, GROUP BY, and HAVING aren't provided, since these trigger table scans that defeat the performance gains realized by switching to Dynamo in the first place.
-Use this gem when you have an relational table with too much concurrent activity, resulting in constant table locking.
-After you've moved your data to Dynamo, and installed and configured Dynamini, the following ActiveRecord functions will be preserved:
+This gem is designed to provide an ActiveRecord-like interface for Amazon's DynamoDB, making it easy for you to make the switch from a traditional relational DB.
+Once you've set up your table in the DynamoDB console, and installed and configured Dynamini, the behavior of the following ActiveRecord methods will be preserved:

 Class methods:
 * create(attributes)